Ahl al-Fatrah: Ashari view

 He also wrote about non-Muslims who have heard a distorted message: "The name of Muhammad has indeed reached their ears, but they do not know his true description and his character.
 Instead, they heard from the time they were young that a deceitful liar named Muhammad claimed to be a prophet.
 As far as I am concerned, such people are [excused] like those who the call of Islam has not reached, for while they have heard of the Prophet’s name, they heard the opposite of his true qualities.
 And hearing such things would never arouse one’s desire to find out who he was."

-Imam Nawawi, an Ash'ari, said in his commentary Sharh Sahih Muslim that those who are born into idolatrous families and die without a message reaching them are granted paradise based upon the Qur'anic verse 17:15: "We do not punish a people until a messenger comes to them."
+Imam Nawawi said in his commentary Sharh Sahih Muslim that those who are born into idolatrous families and die without a message reaching them are granted paradise based upon the Qur'anic verse : "We do not punish a people until a messenger comes to them.".

-According to ibn Taymiyyah, these people who did not receive the message in this world will be tested in the next life.
+Athari view

-Salafi view
+According to ibn Taymiyyah, these people who did not receive the message in this world will be tested in the afterlife.
+This view also shared and accepted by Ibn Qayyim al-Jawziyya, Abu Hasan al-Ash'ari, and Ibn Kathir, as they all based this ruling according to Hadith about the fates of four kinds of peoples: